kellyhennigan/spantracts_DWIworkshop/README.md

 ### Directory structure

-Pipeline assumes the following directory structure:
+Pipeline assumes that the scripts in this repo sit in a "scripts" folder with following directory structure:

 ![directory structure](spantracts_directorystructure.png)

+Additional project-specific scripts can be housed in the "scripts" directory as well.

 ### Permissions